2025 Cornell Big Red football team

-The 2025 Cornell Big Red football team represents Cornell University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
-The team is led by second-year head coach Dan Swanstrom and plays its home games at Schoellkopf Field in Ithaca, New York.
+The 2025 Cornell Big Red football team represented Cornell University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
+The team was led by second-year head coach Dan Swanstrom and played its home games at Schoellkopf Field in Ithaca, New York.

 Preseason

 Preseason poll

 On August 4, Ivy League announced the preseason poll.
 Big Red were selected to finish in the seventh position.

 Schedule

 The Cornell Big Red's 2024 football schedule consists of five away and five home games.
 Cornell will host Ivy League opponents Brown, Princeton, and Columbia, and will travel to Yale, Harvard, Penn, and Dartmouth.
 Cornell's non-conference opponents will be Albany of the Coastal Athletic Association Football Conference, rival Colgate of the Patriot League, and Bucknell, also of the Patriot League.
 Homecoming will coincide with the Big Red's home opener against Colgate on October 4.

 In 2024, Cornell finished 4–6 overall and 3–4 in conference play.